Albert Pujols

 The Cardinals went on to win a seven-game World Series over the Rangers, including an extra-inning classic in Game 6.
 It marked the 11th world championship in franchise history.

 The Cardinals’ September 1 win over the Brewers proved to be the only start of Dickson’s major league career.
 He made one more relief appearance that season, then pitched four times for the Cardinals in 2012.
 In 2013, Dickson signed with the Orix Buffaloes of the Japan Pacific League.
-In 2021, he returned to the United States and pitched for the Cardinals’ Triple-A affiliate in Memphis.
+In 2021, he returned to the Cardinals, making two relief appearances for the Cardinals while spending most of his final professional season in Triple-A Memphis.

 [1] Todd Rosiak, “It’s business as usual for the Cardinals,” https://archive.jsonline.com/sports/breewers/128962898.html.